Sam-Dragon/interview/java-questions/easy/direct-questions.md

 A.  To replace multiple overloaded methods we can use variable arguments <br>
     It can be defined with ... and must be the last argument of the method <br>
     Example: sum of 2'S, 3's, 4's numbers

+97. Difference between coercion and conversion ?
+A.  Automatic conversion between different datatype done by compiler is called coercion <br>
+whereas explicit conversion of datatype done using cast operator by coder is called conversion

+98. Explain polymorphism ?
+Types ?
+Example ?
+A.  Polymorphism - many forms, variables and methods acts different on different methods <br>
+    Types - static and dynamic <br>
+    static - The process in which compiler knows the method to execute at compile time [Method Overloading].
+Fees of bank  <br>
+    dynamic - The process in which compiler doesnt know the method to execute at compile time,  <br>
+    hence it decided at runtime by jvm based on object [Method Overriding].
+Example - Interest of bank

+99. Explain Method Overloading ?
+Usage ?
+Example ? <br>
+A.  It is the process in which multiple methods with same class name but different method signatures <br>
+    It may vary by number of args, order of args or datatype of args <br>
+    It is mainly used with in the class and used for enhancing the functionality <br>
+    Example: skills improvement by employee

+100. Explain Method Overriding ?
+Usage ?
+Example ? <br>
+A.  It is the process in which multiple classes with same method name and same method signatures <br>
+    It must have exact same method signature and is applicable via inheritance <br>
+    It is mainly used with in the class and used for enhancing the functionality <br>
+    Example: learning different language

+101. How to make a class immutable ?
+Adv/dis
+A.   Make class as final, variable as private and instantitate with constructor and expose getter methods <br>
+     throw exception from clone and collections must be copied and then sent <br>
+     Adv - security, sharable

+103.